Published By Janet Gershen-Siegel at August 8, 2018

 Written by Janet Gershen-Siegel

 For business credit reporting, decoded, look no further!
+Our research ninjas went on a covert operation to find this out!

 Your best option as a small business owner is to stay on top of your business credit reports from PAYDEX, Equifax, and Experian.
 There are three big credit reporting bureaus for companies and you really need to evaluate all three of them on a regular basis as they use moderately different yardsticks.
 Hence moving the needle for one can move the needle for the two others.
 But it’s maybe not as much.